iamsrinisampath/Face-Recogniser/README.md

 # Streaming Video Recorder
-Use OpenCV-Python and Flask to create a web streaming video recorder for camera.
+Use OpenCV-Python and Flask to create a Face recogniser also acts as an Intrusion Detector.

 ## Environment
 * Python 2.7 or 3.5